tidalvirus/WordPress-Skeleton/README.md

 # WordPress Skeleton

+This is a fork of Mark Jaquith's Wordpress-Skeleton.
+Created purely for my own needs, no guarantee of sensibleness, or timeliness to updates at present

+Original README.md follows:

 This is simply a skeleton repo for a WordPress site.
 Use it to jump-start your WordPress site repos, or fork it and customize it to your own liking!

 ## Assumptions